profrobwells/first-llm-classifier/docs/prompting-with-python.md

 # Prompting with Python

-Now that you've got your Python environment set up, it's time to start writing prompts and getting responses from an LLM.
-We'll be using the Groq API to interact with a model, but the concepts here will apply to other LLM providers like OpenAI or Anthropic.
+Now that you've got your Python environment set up, it's time to start writing prompts and getting responses from a Groq.

-First, we'll install the libraries we need: groq and rich.
+First, we'll install the libraries we need.
+The `groq` package is the official client for Groq's API.
+The `rich` and `ipywidgets` packages are helper libraries that will improve how your outputs look in Jupyter notebooks.

 ```python
 !pip install groq rich ipywidgets
 ```

-Import
+Now lets import them in the next cell.

 ```python
 from rich import print
 from groq import Groq
 ```

 Remember saving your Groq API key?
-Good, you'll need it now.
-Copy it from that text file and paste it inside the quotemarks.
+Good.
+You'll need it now.
+Copy it from that text file and paste it inside the quotemarks as variable.

 ```python
 api_key = "Paste your key here"
 ```

-Login to Groq and save the client for reuse
+Login to Groq and save the client for reuse when we call the API.

 ```python
 client = Groq(api_key=api_key)
 ```

 Let's make our first prompt.
+To do that, we submit a dictionary to Groq's `chat.completions.create` method.
+The dictionary has a `messages` key that contains a list of dictionaries.
+Each dictionary in the list represents a message in the conversation.
+When the `role` is "user" it is roughly the same as asking a question to a chatbot.

-To do that, the `role` is "user" and the `content` is our prompt.
-We also need to pick a model from among the choices Groq gives us.
+We also need to pick a model from [among the choices Groq gives us](https://console.groq.com/docs/models).
 We're picking Llama 3.3, the latest from Meta.
-It's pretty competitive with commercial models such as ChatGPT 4 and Claude 3.

 ```python
 response = client.chat.completions.create(